tholonia/the-book/chapters/00-Intro.md

 **On a more mundane note…**

-Please read the appendix &ldquo;ABOUT THIS BOOK&rdquo;, ***especially*** if you are reading this on a eBook reader, as it addresses some technical issues that the reader may find disytrac
+Please read the Appendix I, &ldquo;ABOUT THIS BOOK&rdquo;, ***especially*** if you are reading this on a eBook reader, as it addresses some technical issues that the reader may find distracting.